pedroelbanquero/functional_information_conjecture/README.md

 - Entropy is not a valid mesure to define how encodeable is the information.

-- Any information can be represented as a function of :
+- Many information can be represented as a function of :

   - times
   - 3 time/space , past, present and future

+- Simple information just can be represented as a value and order in a data sequence .
+A symbol in functional information can change the value depending the order in a encoded data if information is functional.

   ## Functional Information = fns times past present future

 - As the number field, informations is made by unique "symbols" who expands them in N consecutivie replies in the time expansion over complex plane.

+## Furure of functional information

+- Functional encoder

+  - Information as a final point of dataset

+  - Information as best polinomy

+  - New proposals are welcome

+- probnet auto recursive layers dependind of longitude of dataset

+- probnet models

+- probnet parser

 ## Usage

 ```